shesgottadevelopit/wamp-vhost/README.md

-WAMP - Apache VirtualHost Console (msysgit)
+WAMP - Apache VirtualHost Script (WSL)
 ==========================================
 A simple bash script that creates a virtual host in Apache on Windows with WAMP.